Skip to content

 Implementing any new technology comes with its own set of hurdles, and Agentic RAG is no different.
 While the potential is massive, getting it right requires careful planning and a clear understanding of the potential roadblocks.
 The good news is that these challenges are well-understood, and with the right approach, you can work through them effectively.
 Let's walk through some of the most common issues you might face and how to solve them.

-Manage costs and token usage
+Keeping costs and token usage in check

 Agentic systems can be more complex than standard RAG, which often translates to higher operational costs and token consumption.
 Because the agent might perform multiple steps (e.g., refining a query, retrieving several documents, and synthesizing a final answer), it can use more resources.
 The key to managing this is to design for efficiency from the start.
 An agent that can handle new situations autonomously learns from its interactions and becomes more efficient over time, reducing the need for developers to code for every possibility.
 By focusing on building a truly intelligent agent and monitoring its token usage closely, you can keep costs in check without sacrificing performance.

-Address latency and performance
+Solving for latency and performance issues

 When an agent performs more complex reasoning or multiple retrieval steps, it can take longer to generate a response.
 This latency can be a deal-breaker for real-time applications like customer support chatbots.
 The solution lies in finding the right balance between speed and accuracy.
 You don't always need the most exhaustive search for every query.
 Start by optimizing retrieval speed and then fine-tune the agent's reasoning process.
 You can implement caching for common queries, streamline your data sources, and set limits on the number of steps an agent can take.
 It’s an iterative process of testing and refining to hit that sweet spot for your specific use case.